Gevgelija railway station

 Gevgelija railway station (Железничка Станица Гевгелија) is the main railway station in Gevgelija, North Macedonia.
-It is located outside the city and is served by international intercity trains to Thessaloniki, Skopje, and Belgrade.
+It is on the eastern edge of the city and is served by international intercity trains to Thessaloniki, Skopje, and Belgrade.

 History

 The station was built in 1873 when Chemins de fer Orientaux opened the line from Skopje to Thessaloniki, both at the time part of Ottoman Empire.
-Following the Treaty of London that ended the First Balkan War on 30 May 1913, Gevgelija was annexed then incorporated into the Kingdom of Serbia, as one of the kingdoms southernmost settlements, and Gevgelija was integrated into the Serbian railways.
-In 1929 the railways along with the country were renamed, now known as Yugoslav State Railways (JDŽ).
-In April 1941 the railway ceased to exist when Yougoslvia was annexed by the Axis powers.
+Following the Treaty of London that ended the First Balkan War on 30 May 1913, Gevgelija was annexed and incorporated into the Kingdom of Serbia, as one of the kingdom's southernmost settlements, and the station was integrated into the Serbian railways.
+In 1929, the railways along with the country were renamed, now known as Yugoslav State Railways (JDŽ).
+In April 1941 the railway ceased to exist when Yugoslavia was annexed by the Axis powers.
 Despite having joined the Axis Powers, the Bulgarian military did not participate in the invasion of Yugoslavia, however, were ready to occupy their pre-arranged territorial gains immediately after the capitulation of the country.
 The Yugoslav government surrendered on 17 April; on 19 April, the Bulgarian Land Forces entered Yugoslavia.
 After Yugoslavia's capitulation, Bulgaria occupied most of Yugoslav Macedonia, which had been lost to Bulgaria in 1918.
 The railways in these regions were incorporated into the Bulgarian State Railways and repurposed to serve the war effect.
 Following Bulgaria's surrender, Gevgelija was returned to Yugoslavia.
 The railway was reestablished after World War II.
 In 1952 it was renamed Yugoslav Railways.
 In September 1991, an independence referendum was held in then Socialist Republic of Macedonia, which afterwards proclaimed independence from SFR Yugoslavia to become Republic of Macedonia.
-With that, Gevgelija and all rail infrastructure and assets were transferred from Yugoslav Railways to Makedonski Železnici MŽ.
+With that, Gevgelija and all rail infrastructure and assets were transferred from Yugoslav Railways to Makedonski Železnici (MŽ).
 In 2020, the station was one of ten regional stations to be allocated funds for renovation work.
 The waiting room, the ticket office, the toilets, and the other rooms within the station building were renovated, with the facade of the building being declared a cultural monument is being repaired and renovated.